QR5.7.1 The Simulation Hypothesis

 QR5.6.2 What is Conserved?

-Scientists say that energy isn’t created or destroyed because it takes other forms.
-For example, when a car slows down by road friction, its tires become hot and radiate heat, so kinetic energy is converted into heat energy, just as steam engine essentially convert heat energy into kinetic energy.
-Energy then is seen to take different forms, but there is one notable exception.
+We conclude that energy isn’t created or destroyed because we see it take other forms.
+For example, when road friction slows down a car, its tires become hot and radiate heat, so kinetic energy is seen to become heat energy, just as steam engines convert heat energy into kinetic energy.
+Energy is then observed to take different forms, but with one notable exception.

 Lifting an object takes energy that dropping it releases, but where does it go to or come from?
 There is no heat flow so it is said to have potential energy based on its position in a gravitational field.
 This balances the energy books to conserve energy, but where is potential energy stored?

 For example, if a rocket blasts off into an earth orbit, where did the liftoff energy go?
-If it then floats off into space, where is that energy stored when it leaves our solar system?
-Or if it crashes into a planet like Jupiter to release more energy than it took to leave earth, where did the extra energy come from?
-The current answer, that gravity gives and takes potential energy, assumes an unknown mechanism that lets energy be conserved when apparently, it isn’t.
+If it then floats off into space forever, what stores that energy?
+Or if it crashes into Jupiter to release more energy than it took to leave earth, where did the extra energy come from?
+The current answer, that gravity gives and takes potential energy, assumes an unknown mechanism that invisibly stores and releases energy as needed.

-In this model, energy is defined as the processing rate of transfer on the quantum network.
-Light then has radiant energy because it is a process spreading, and high frequencies spread it faster so they have more energy, while lower frequency are heat energy.
-Radiant energy is then conserved because photons are never destroyed but just restart, as processing can.
-Physical events restart photons in various forms, whether as light or matter, so photons are always conserved.
+In this model, energy is the rate of transfer of processing by the quantum network.
+Light then has radiant energy because it is a process spreading, and high frequencies that spread at a faster rate have more energy.
+Radiant energy is conserved because photons always restart, as processing can.

-Kinetic energy can also be explained by photons.
-When light shines on a solar sail to make it move, radiant energy is converted into kinetic energy.
-If the sail moves because it acquires photons that bias its distribution, this energy is also based on photons.
-When objects collide in empty space, kinetic energy is conserved because the photons exchanged are constant.
-Nuclear energy from matter is also based on photons if matter arose from light.
+This approach can also explain kinetic energy.
+When light shining on a solar sail makes it move, radiant energy is converted into kinetic energy.
+If the sail moves by acquiring photons that bias its distribution, kinetic energy is also based on photons.
+When objects collide, kinetic energy is conserved because the photons exchanged are constant, and nuclear energy is also based on photons if matter is condensed light.
+Physical events then restart photons in various forms, as light or matter, but photons are conserved because they are immortal.

-Current physics has many conservation laws, of matter, charge, momentum, isospin, quark flavor and color but each is partial, as nuclear reactions don’t conserve matter, nor do weak interactions conserve quark flavor.
-Energy is also a partial law because the expansion of space doesn’t conserve it and it needs an invented potential energy to work.
-The only universal law of conservation is then that of photons.
+Current physics has many conservation laws, of matter, charge, momentum, isospin, and quark flavor, but each is partial, as nuclear reactions don’t conserve matter, and weak interactions don’t conserve quark flavor.
+The conservation of energy is now also a partial law because the expansion of space doesn’t conserve it, and it needs an invented (potential) energy to work.
+However the conservation of photons still works, as when a rocket leaves earth, no photons are lost, and when it crashes on Jupiter, no photons are created.

 Next